drk1wi/blog.github.io/_posts/2019-05-23-domain-hijack-through-http-301-cache-poisoning.md

 #### Effective Attack

-In general, in order to pollute the 301 cache relevant to the browser address bar one does not simply run simple JS code in the background.
+In general, in order to pollute the 301 cache relevant to the browser address bar one does not simply add an IFRAME or send an XHR through a simple JS code in the background, that's bound to a particular origin.
-We can check if it is possible to find a way to poison an arbitrary number of cache entries in a generic and invisible way:
+However, we can check if it is possible to find another way to poison an arbitrary number of cache entries in a generic, automated and, preferably, invisible way:

 ##### First approach